You all know I love flocked Christmas trees right?! Sharing some ideas and tips today of how I decorated my wintery tree this year.

 Why are these Winter trees so popular?
 Having a flocked trees satisfies our longing for a white Christmas, even if it doesn’t snow on Christmas day, we still get that snowy tree feeling throughout the season 🙂

 Flocking of Christmas trees dates back longer than you might think, to the 1800s when things like flour and cotton were used to flock a tree.
-Although I have not tried it myself, if you are an avid DIYer, you may want to try flocking your own tree, check out this must-know guide to tree flocking HERE.
+Although I have not tried it myself, if you are an avid DIYer, you may want to try flocking your own tree.

 If you would rather skip the mess and buy a tree already flocked, I suggest you check out Frontgate HERE.
 My flocked Frontgate tree is 10 feet tall, fairly wide, very full, and fully flocked.

 Next, make sure to measure your space before you purchase a tree, you will also want to check out 3 Tips to Setting up a Christmas Tree Like a Pro.
 These tips will give you a full and professional look and who doesn’t want that? 😉